-The results for the SMFs assessed using each of the four analysis procedures are presented in this section.
+The results for the SCBFs assessed using each of the four analysis procedures are presented in this section.
 The following section highlights any failure to satisfy the acceptance criteria.

-For the LSP and LDP, force-controlled column compression demands, $P{UF}$ , are computed by taking J in ASCE 41 §3.4.2.1.2-2 as the minimum DCR-as defined in ASCE 41-of the component(s) (i.e., beam hinges) delivering force to the member, but not less than 2.0.
+For the LSP and LDP, force-controlled column compression demands, $P{UF}$ , are computed by taking J in ASCE 41 §3.4.2.1.2-2 as the minimum DCR-as defined in ASCE 41-of the component(s) (i.e., braces) delivering force to the member, but not less than 2.0.
 In this case, this method generally provides the least conservative axial force demand estimates than that determined from a fully yielded capacity design analysis per ASCE 41 §3.4.2.1.2-1.
-However, ASCE 41 does not provide explicit guidance on performing this capacity design analysis for a moment frame, as is done for an eccentrically braced frame in ASCE 41 §5.5.3.4.
-The capacity design procedure used in this study models all beam hinges adjacent to columns achieving $M{PF}$ .
-Axial force demand estimates from the capacity design procedure prescribed in AISC 341 for moment frames, which uses the system overstrength factor, $\Omega_o$ , in ASCE 7 are included with those determined from ASCE 41 in the respective analysis sections below.
+However, ASCE 41 does not provide explicit guidance on performing this capacity design analysis for a concentrically braced frame, as is done for an eccentrically braced frame in ASCE 41 §5.5.3.4.
+The capacity design procedure in AISC 341 §F2.3 is adopted in this study to determine the maximum axial load demands to fulfill ASCE 41 §3.4.2.1.2-1.
+Further, axial force demand estimates from the capacity design procedure using the system overstrength factor, $\Omega_o$ , in ASCE 7 are included with those determined from ASCE 41 in the respective analysis sections below.
 Force-controlled component actions are assigned an m-factor of unity, see §3.1.4.1.